Chief governor of Ireland

 The chief governor was the senior official in the Dublin Castle administration, which maintained English and British rule in Ireland from the 1170s to 1922.
 The chief governor was the viceroy of the English monarch (and later the British monarch) and presided over the Privy Council of Ireland.
-In some periods he was in effective charge of the administration, subject only to the monarch in England; in others he was a figurehead and power was wielded by others.
+In some periods he was in effective charge of the administration, subject only to the monarch; in others he was a figurehead and power was wielded by others.

 Nomenclature

 "Chief governor" is an umbrella term favoured by eighteenth-century historians Walter Harris and John Lodge and subsequently used by many historians and statutes.
 It was occasionally used before then.
 Chief governors were appointed under various titles, the most common of which were: